 The investments' fair value measurement level within the fair value hierarchy is classified in its entirety based on the lowest level of input that is significant to the measurement.
 The fair value of assets using Level 2 inputs is determined based on the fair value of the underlying investment using quoted prices in active markets or other significant inputs that are deemed observable.

-The Company expects to fund payments with cash contributions to the plans, plan assets and earnings on plan assets.
-Estimated future benefit payments for each of the years ended December 31 is as follows (in thousands):
+Estimated future benefit payments for each of the years ending March 31 is as follows (in thousands):